danielhrisca/asammdf/documentation/gui.rst

 .. rubric:: Footnotes

-.. [#f1] If the cursor is present the zooming will center on it.
+.. [#f1] If the cursor is present then zooming will center on it.

 Single files
 ============
-The *Single files* toolbox page is used to open multiple single files for visualization and processing (for example exporting to csv or hdf5).
+The *Single files* page is used to open several files individually for visualization and processing (for example exporting to csv or hdf5).

 .. image:: images/single_files.png